 Its first active service came during the Crimean War (1854-56) at the Alma in September 1854.
 It captured a Russian gun there, but lost over 60 per cent of its officers and almost 30 per cent of its non-commissioned officers and men.

 This meant it could only contribute 443 officers and men to the Battle of Inkerman (November 1854), where it lost a further 144 killed or wounded.
 The survivors then took part in the capture of Sevastopol.
 The regiment’s overall losses in the Crimea were 637 dead and 462 invalided out.

 It was then sent to help quell the Indian Mutiny (1857-59).
 It marched 3,000 miles (4,800km) across central India, helping to capture Gwalior, Kotah, Pouree and Rowa in 1858.
 It lost only 67 killed, dead and wounded during the campaign.
 However, on one day, 89 officers and men suffered from heat-stroke.

 During the capture of Kotah in 1858, it adopted as its mascot a ram found tethered in a temple courtyard.
 This became a tradition continued by its successor regiments.

 The regiment had a long period on home service from 1870 to 1881.
 During this time, it was merged with the 45th (Nottinghamshire) (Sherwood Foresters) Regiment to form The Sherwood Foresters (Nottinghamshire and Derbyshire Regiment).

-Explore the history and collections of the 95th Regiment by visiting the Museum of the Mercian Regiment at Nottingham Castle, and Derby Museum and Art Gallery.
+Discover more about the 95th (Derbyshire) Regiment of Foot by visiting the Museum of the Mercian Regiment at Nottingham Castle, and Derby Museum and Art Gallery.